-In the First World War Siam joined the allied forces and sent a small troop contingent to France.
+In the First World War Siam joined the allied forces and sent a small troop contingent into the trenches in north France.
 It was also among the founding members of the 'League of Nations'.

-On the 8th of December 1941, simultaneously with the attack on Pearl Harbour/Hawaii (USA), Japanese troops started to invade Thailand.
-Under these circumstances Thailand was rather enforced to enter the war on the Japanese site and the 'axis powers' than to start war as a free decision.
+On the 8th of December 1941, simultaneously with the attack on Pearl Harbour/Hawaii (USA), Japanese troops started to invade Thailand at eleven points along the Gulf of Thailand (see also the Battle at Prachuap Khiri Khan).
+Under these circumstances Thailand was rather enforced to enter the war on the Japanese side and the 'axis powers', than to start war as a political decision.
 The Japanese aimed to Burma and India to fight the British empire there, after the fall of Singapore, the capture of Malaysia, French Indochina and Indonesia.
-From 1942 on the notorious 'death railway' via Kanchanabury and the Three Pagodas Pass into Burma was built.
+From 1942 on the notorious 'death railway' via Kanchanaburi and the Three Pagodas Pass into Burma was built.